 A crowned man with a swan or albatross is depicted, and the Knight himself is winged, holding a lotus and a cup.
 A serpent is always present, sometimes in the cup itself.
 A black scorpion is present on some decks.The Waite deck reduces most of the imagery, it’s just a knight with a winged helm and fish on his armor.

 Thoth: Crowley removes the serpent entirely and places him in green armor.
 There is no explanation for the removal of the serpent and lotus, instead his other hand grasps the horse’s reigns.
 He then adds a crab to the cup, and a peacock to the background amongst the waves.
 His excuse for the peacock is that it represents the stigmata of brilliance in water, and fluorescence.
-His excuse for the peacock, which is fairly unusual, is that it represents the stigmata of brilliance in water, and fluorescence.
 But we know where the peacock came from – it’s from the Brera-Brambilla Visconti-Sforza pack, which features a Knight of Cups with a pair of peacock plumes in his cap.

 Mutational Alchemy Interpretation: Moving from Kether to Geburah, the King of Alembics is really alot more aggressive than his previous witnesses have presumed and tried to pass off on us.
 To his credit Crowley recognizes this, but he gives him a crab as a symbol for this agression.
 We chose sharks.
 Things have really become completely degraded over time.
 His elemental nature is Fire of Water, illuminating his true nature as The Lord of Life.
 In any situation his powers will be used to guard life everywhere.
 The tetragram and geomantic character reveal the image of water being dumped out – Fortuna Minor looks like an upset chalice, and the tetragram Heaven over Earth is also dangerous and sinister.
 This is a wealthy and generous King, overflowing with riches, especially in knowledge and wisdom.
 He is very serious when it comes to attending to his economic duties and the needs of the land and enviroment.